Our caregivers can support you or your loved one in dealing with Alzheimer’s or Dementia.

 • Wandering: Dementia often causes those affected to wander aimlessly particularly in the evening which can be dangerous.
 They usually wander out of boredom or if they are trying to find a certain object or person.

 • Incontinence: People in the later stages of dementia or Alzheimer’s typically have incontinence issues because they lose control of their bladder and bowels.
-This makes it very difficult for those affected to get to the bathroom in time.
+This makes it very difficult for those affected to get to the bathroom in time or where it is.

 • Agitation: People affected by dementia and Alzheimer’s can sense that they are losing control which is why they are commonly agitated.